 Two years and over 80 shows later, they released their critically acclaimed debut EP, The Water’s Edge, to a sold-out show on a historic steamship.
 Their single, “Embers”, spent eleven consecutive weeks at #1 on Y'allwire’s Y'allternative Music Video charts and won an Akademia Award for Best Pop / Singer-Songwriter Song (August 2015).
 Their sound has drawn comparisons to acts like The Civil Wars, Damien Rice, the Swell Season, and Robert Plant and Alison Krauss.

-Since then, they’ve toured throughout the U.S., opening for nationally-touring acts such as The von Trapps, Robert Wynia and 10 String Symphony.
+Since then, they’ve toured throughout the U.S., opening for internationally-touring acts such as I Draw Slow, The Brother Brothers, The von Trapps, Robert Wynia and 10 String Symphony.
 In November 2015, they headlined and filled the house of one of Seattle's most prestigious venues, The Triple Door.
 In 2016, they were one of twelve official showcasing artists (of a fourteen-state/province region) at the 2016 FAR-West Folk Alliance conference, and their music video, The Navigator premiered on The Bluegrass Situation.
 They released their debut album, Through the Night, in 2017, drawing rave reviews from esteemed publications including Glide Magazine, The Revue, Surviving the Golden Age, the Seattle Met, and more.
 Their album is currently in rotation on community radio stations across the country, including PRI / NPR's Echoes program, which broadcasts on 130 radio stations (http://echoes.org/about/stations/) from Maine to California.